David M. Kaplan

 \[ \frac{d\tilde{p}}{dx} \bigg|_{x_{\nu,\text{infl}}} = -\frac{\nu}{\alpha} \frac{1}{\nu+1} \left( \frac{\nu}{\nu+1} \right)^{\nu} = -\frac{1}{\alpha} \left( \frac{\nu}{\nu+1} \right)^\nu \]

-• This can all be achieved by using the endfloat Latex package (tables and figures are called floats as they float on page)
+endfloat Latex package (tables and figures are called floats as they float on page)header-includes:

 - \usepackage{endfloat}